tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 > **grad**: Gradient obtained from Autograd feature in PyTorch.

->
-**creator**: Variable remembers how the variable is created and what operation it has gone through.
+> **creator**: Variable remembers how the variable is created and what operation it has gone through.
-(*Creator does not exists as a real variable in the torch.autograd.Variable.)
+(* Creator does not exists as a real variable in the torch.autograd.Variable.)

-Unlike TensorFlow, PyTorch Variable contains the history of the Variable itself to enable Autograd feature.
+Unlike TensorFlow, PyTorch Variable (not graph) contains the history of the Variable itself to enable Autograd feature.
 When the a variable is declared, .grad and .grad_fn contain None.